What is Modafinil

 Is modafinil legal

 Modafinil is perfectly legal in the UK as long as you have a valid prescription.
-You can obtain a prescription from your NHS GP, a private doctor, or a trusted online doctor service like Doctor4U.
+You can obtain a prescription from your NHS GP or a private doctor.
 The drug is routinely given for the treatment of narcolepsy in the UK, but there are instances where modafinil might land you in trouble.

 For example, it’s illegal to sell or supply modafinil if you aren’t a registered doctor or pharmacy.
 However, despite the fact that selling a prescription medicine without permission is illegal, it’s fairly commonplace within colleges and universities, as modafinil has been dubbed a “smart drug”.